 On this page

-When you first receive a PPV from MaPS, you are asked to sign a PPV Certification Form that highlights your responsibilities.
+When you first receive a PPV from Ministerial and Parliamentary Services (MaPS), you are asked to sign a PPV Certification Form that highlights your responsibilities.

 For example, you should make sure all drivers of your PPV are aware of the PPV Driver’s Card which is left in each vehicle and has full details of what to do following an accident, as well as information about maintenance, fuel cards, repairs and servicing.

 Fuel cards are issued by sgfleet and provided with the car washing services, but NOT for premium unleaded (unless specified by the manufacturer).
 The fuel card should be used for payment where possible.
 The odometer reading must be entered every time the car is refuelled.

 If the fuel card is unable to be used (such as because of a technical failure), an sgfleet reimbursement form can be downloaded from their website and returned with the receipt and odometer reading.

 Fuel cards must be kept in a secure place when not in use.

 Fuel cards must not be used for any vehicle other than the private plated vehicle with which it is associated.